What we do?

 Trees need carbon to grow.
 They take up carbon and store it in their leaves, trunks and roots.
 Not only are trees essential carbon absorbers, they cool the landscape and provide wildlife habitat.

-Trees are also good for our health and well-being and improve property values.
+Trees are also good for our physical and mental health and well-being and improve property values.
+Studies show trees can reduce our stress responses.

 Whether you start at your school or workplace, in your garden, street, neighbourhood or local park – together we can make a difference.
 The more trees we plant, the more carbon we absorb, the more habitat we provide and help keep our neighbourhoods cool.